-• Community assets are defined as any asset that contributes to the community's well-being.
-Examples are parks, libraries and fire stations.

-- Heritage assets are defined as culturally significant resources.
-Examples are works of art, historical buildings and statues. - Capital Finance Lease assets are defined as assets financed by a Finance Lease if it is identified as such in terms of the requirements of GRAP 13.
+- Community assets are defined as any asset that contributes to the community's well-being.
+Examples are parks, libraries and fire stations. - Heritage assets are defined as culturally significant resources.
+Examples are works of art, historical buildings and statues. - Capital Finance Lease assets are defined as assets financed by a Finance Lease if it is identified as such in terms of the requirements of GRAP 13. - Agricultural assets are defined as biological assets which are living animals or plants and agricultural produce which is the harvested product of the biological assets. - Other assets are defined as assets utilised in normal operations.
+Examples are plant and equipment, motor vehicles, furniture and fittings.